NveCorporation/ASR001-Evaluation-Kit-Software/README.md

 -	100 MB system memory

 Installation
-1. Download the FTDI VCP and D2XX drivers in either Zip or executable format from http://www.ftdichip.com/Drivers/D2XX.htm and follow installation instructions.
+1. Download the FTDI VCP and D2XX USB drivers in either Zip or executable format from http://www.ftdichip.com/Drivers/D2XX.htm and follow installation instructions.
 2. Download the ASR001 Interface Software installation package Zip file.
 3. Unzip the download and run setup.exe to install.